openstack-archive/fuel-docs/pages/operations/health-checks/0650-heat-test-details.rst

 .. _heat-test-details:

-Details of Heat Platform Tests
+Details of Heat platform tests
 ------------------------------

 .. topic:: Typical stack actions: create, update, delete, show details, etc

-  The test verifies that the Heat service can create, update and delete a stack and show details of the stack and its resources, events and template.
+  The test verifies that the Heat service can create, update and delete a stack and shows details of the stack and its resources, events and template.

   Target component: Heat